windmill-labs/windmilldocs/docs/getting_started/scripts.md

 #### Trigger Scripts

-They are used as a first flow step most commonly with an internal state and a schedule to watch for changes on an external system, and compare it to the previously saved state.
+They are used as a first flow step, most commonly with an internal state and a schedule to watch for changes on an external system, and compare it to the previously saved state.
 If there are changes, _trigger_ the rest of the flow, i.e. subsequent scripts.

 #### Approval Scripts

 Use them in order to suspend a flow until it's approved.
-Main usecase for approval scripts is to send an external notification with an URL that can be used to resume or cancel a flow.
+Most common scenario for approval scripts is to send an external notification with an URL that can be used to resume or cancel a flow.
 For more details check [Suspend/Resume a flow tutorial](../how-tos/6_suspend_resume_a_flow.md).

 #### Error Handlers